 Archis A. Parasharami, a litigation partner in Mayer Brown’s Washington DC office, is a co-chair of the firm’s Consumer Litigation & Class Actions practice, recently named by Law360

-as one of the top five class action groups of the year.
+.
 He also is a member of the firm’s Supreme Court & Appellate practice.

 Archis routinely defends businesses in class action litigation in federal and state courts around the country.
 He brings substantial experience to all aspects of complex litigation and class actions, with a particular focus on strategy issues, multidistrict litigation, and critical motions seeking the dismissal of class actions or opposing class certification.
 He also has helped businesses achieve settlements on highly favorable terms in significant class actions.